-Furthermore, every person has a right to privacy and protection of personal integrity, which includes the right not to be treated without his/her consent.
-Exceptions to this rule must be strictly regulated and applied restrictively, only when necessary.
-Thus, in accordance with the LPRMI, no one shall be forced to undergo medical testing to determine the presence of a mental disorder, except in cases and under the procedure established by law.
-The mentally ill have the right to health and social care appropriate to their medical needs, treatment under the same conditions and in accordance with the same standards as all other persons treated in health facilities, protection from economic, sexual and other forms of exploitation, physical or other abuse, any form of ill-treatment, humiliation and any other treatment that violates the dignity of a person and creates an unpleasant, aggressive, degrading or offensive situation and protection of personal dignity, humane treatment and respect for one's privacy and person.65
+LPRMI, no one shall be forced to undergo medical testing to determine the presence of a mental disorder, except in cases and under the procedure established by law.
+The mentally ill have the right to health and social care appropriate to their medical needs, treatment under the same conditions and in accordance with the same standards as all other persons treated in health facilities, protection from economic, sexual and other forms of exploitation, physical or other abuse, any form of ill-treatment, humiliation and any other treatment that violates the dignity of a person and creates an unpleasant, aggressive, degrading or offensive situation and protection of personal dignity, humane treatment and respect for one's privacy and person.
+56

 Placement of patient in a psychiatric institution can be voluntary and involuntary.
-Person with severe mental illness, seriously and directly threatening his/her own life, health or safety, or the life, health or safety of another person due to mental and behavioural disorders, may be kept and placed in a psychiatric institution without his/her consent, in accordance with the law on non-contentious proceedings, or criminal or misdemeanour proceedings.66
+Person with severe mental illness, seriously and directly threatening his/her own life, health or safety, or the life, health or safety of another person due to mental and behavioural disorders, may be kept and placed in a psychiatric institution without his/her consent, in accordance with the law on non-contentious proceedings, or criminal or misdemeanour proceedings.57

-In the case of voluntary placement, all records of patients who were not forcibly placed in the Hospital include a form on voluntary consent to medical treatment signed by the patient, which is a significant improvement compared to the situation found by CPT in 2008.67
+In the case of voluntary placement, all records of patients who were not forcibly placed in the Hospital include a form on voluntary consent to medical treatment signed by the patient, which is a significant improvement compared to the situation found by CPT in 2008.58

 Procedure for involuntary placement in a psychiatric institution is regulated by the Law on Non-Contentious Proceedings in two cases: Involuntary placement in a psychiatric institution, Art.
 44-53, and Revocation and restoration of legal capacity, Art.
 29-43.
-The procedure prescribed by the Criminal Procedure Code and Law on Misdemeanours applies when suspected that the mentally ill person has committed a crime or misdemeanour offense and it is necessary to provide appropriate expertise testimony, or when determined that the mentally ill person has committed a crime or misdemeanour offense and is imposed a security measure of compulsory treatment and confinement in a medical institution, rather than a punishment.
+The procedure prescribed by the Criminal Procedure Code and Law on Misdemeanours applies when suspected that the mentally ill person has committed a crime or misdemeanour offense and it is necessary to provide appropriate expertise testimony, or when determined that the mentally ill person has committed a crime or misdemeanour offense and is imposed a security measure of compulsory treatment and confinement in a medical institution, rather then a punishment.